phillipsdata/vin/README.md

 ## Advanced Usage

 You can supply your own VIN reader.
-This allows you to implement a VIN reader for vehicles manufactured in other countries.
+This allows you to implement a VIN reader for vehicles manufactured in other countries (outside of North America).

 ```php
 use PhillipsData\Vin\Number;